 “Berkshire increased its ownership interest last year in each of its “Big Four” investments – American Express, Coca-Cola, IBM and Wells Fargo.
 We purchased additional shares of IBM.”

 Warren Buffett has highlighted the key qualities of the companies that he prefers to buy.
-One of these qualities is demonstrated consistent earnings power.
-He believes that past performance rather than future projections are much reliable criteria for judging stocks.
+One of these qualities is demonstrated in consistent earnings power.
+He believes that past performance rather than future projections is a more reliable criteria for judging stocks.